hannutt/HistoryBot/README.md

 The application offers several ways to input training data into the bot.
 The methods are described below.

+PARSING DATA BEFORE ENTERING

+The application can remove certain parts of the training data file before passing it to the chatterbot.
+The HTML user interface has a file parsing checkbox.
+Clicking on it creates an input field where the user can type comma-separated words to be removed from the file.
+The words to be removed are passed to a Python function, which creates a list of them using the split method.
+The text in the file is then compared to the words in the list and the found words are removed using the replace method.

 ENTERING DATA BY GIVING FILE PATH AND NAME

 The frontend has an HTML input field where the user can enter the path and filename of the file containing the training data.
 Currently, it only accepts .txt files.